syz16/irvington-math-club.github.io/_pages/edit.md

 Go to [the repository](https://github.com/irvington-math-club/irvington-math-club.github.io) to edit.

+You have to make a GitHub account before you can make any edits.
+Tell the account name to the primary website admin, then they'll give you edit access.

 ## Posts

 Posts are individual ... posts ... tagged with a date and category